 - a motion to refer the subject matter of the bill to a committee.

 A Minister may move that a government bill be referred to a committee before second reading.
-This allows members of a committee to examine the principle of a bill before approval by the House of Commons and to propose amendments to alter its scope.
-This procedure can also apply to bills based on Ways and Means motions.
+Doing so allows members of a committee to examine the principle of a bill before it is approved by the House of Commons and to propose amendments to alter its scope.
+This procedure can also apply to bills based on ways and means motions.

 After the committee reports the bill to the House, the next stage is essentially a combination of the report stage and second reading.
 Members may propose amendments, after giving written notice two sitting days before the bill is debated in the Chamber.